dffischer/pkgrepotools/graph-templates.md

 This program will search for all PKGBUILDs and \*.template files, look up which templates they include and output this relation in graphiz' dot format.

+Templates, recognized by their file extension are colored gray.

 ## BUGS